hisovereign/Fade-Monitors/README.md

 https://github.com/hisovereign/Fade-Monitors/blob/mouse-dim-auto-2d-stable-time-based/README.md

-## FOR STANDALONE BRANCH (Mouse-Based Auto-Detect 2D Per-Monitor Dimming only)
+## FOR STANDALONE BRANCH (Mouse-Based Auto-Detecting 2D Monitor Dimming only)

 https://github.com/hisovereign/Fade-Monitors/blob/mouse-dim-auto-2d-stable/README.md

-(These versions auto-detect monitor positions and have been optomized to the best of current my knowledge)
+(These versions have been stabilized, auto-detect monitor positions and have been optomized to the best of current my knowledge)

-**This is the original Fade Monitors script.
-If you are just looking to try the script please use the first link above.**
 ⚠️ Note: This version does not implement single-instance locking.
-Running multiple Fade Monitor scripts simultaneously may cause gamma or brightness flashes.
+Running multiple Fade Monitor scripts simultaneously may cause gamma or brightness flashes and will increase cpu usage.

 ⚠️ Note: Changing brightness values to zero will blackout monitors and you will need to ctrl + alt +F2, put in your username, put in your password, then pkill -f fade-monitors-night-gamma.sh, then (ctrl + alt + F1) or sometimes (ctrl + alt + F7).
-This will TEMPORARILY kill script and you can change values from script and restart computer.
+This will temporarily kill script and you can then change values and restart computer.

 # Fade-Monitors
 Mouse-aware and time based monitor dimming with gamma control (X11)